 Lays the groundwork for all mathematics study by establishing the concepts of set theory, axioms, and properties of the real number system.
 Equations and inequalities are studied with emphasis on transforming verbal statements into mathematical symbols.
 Polynomials, rational algebraic expressions, graphing, linear/quadratic equations and radicals are also examined.
 PR level is available through the Child Study Team.

-Designed to provide additional support for students enrolled in Algebra 1 who are identified as in need of support in Algebra 1.
+Designed to provide additional support for students enrolled in Algebra 1 or Geometry who are identified as in need of support in Algebra 1 or Geometry.
 Credits for this course do not satisfy math requirements for graduation.
 This is a pass/fail course.
-Must be concurrently enrolled in Algebra 1 to take this course.
+Student must be concurrently enrolled in Algebra 1 or Geometry to take this course.

 Builds on the algebraic foundation of Algebra 1.
-Involves the study of functions and their graphs – including quadratic, polynomial, rational, radical, exponential, logarithmic and trigonometric and probability.
+Involves the study of functions and their graphs – including quadratic, polynomial, exponential, logarithmic, rational, radical and piecewise.
+Students will also explore statistics and probability, as well as arithmetric and geometric sequences.
 Prerequisite: Algebra 1 and completion of or concurrently taking Geometry.

 Designed for students who have completed Algebra 2 as a transition to Pre-Calculus ACC.
 Students will study trigonometric functions and their applications, descriptive and inferential statistics, and basic probability.
 Prerequisite: Algebra 2.